jerome-trc/viletech/ATTRIB.md

 ## daScript

-VileTech's SIMD code and LithScript embedded scripting language borrows from Gaijin Entertainment's [daScript](https://dascript.org/) language.
+VileTech's SIMD code borrows from Gaijin Entertainment's [daScript](https://dascript.org/) language.
 All code derived from there is used under the [BSD 3-Clause License](./legal/dascript.txt).

 ## Doom